McMahonLab/TaxAss/README.md

 **Please cite TaxAss:** [Rohwer RR, Hamilton JJ, Newton RJ, McMahon KD.
 2018.
 TaxAss: Leveraging a Custom Freshwater Database Achieves Fine-Scale Taxonomic Resolution. mSphere 3:e00327-18.](https://msphere.asm.org/content/3/5/e00327-18)

+TaxAss only assigns taxonomy, so you can use TaxAss after using mothur, dada2, vsearch, or whatever QC pipeline you prefer.
 TaxAss uses a series of R, python, and bash scripts in addition to using BLAST+ and mothur's classify.seqs() command.
 The scripts are sourced from the terminal window (mac or linux).
-You'll need to download this repository (green "Clone or download" button, top right), and then just add the tax-scripts folder to your working diriectory.
+You'll need to download this repository (green "Clone or download" button, top right), and add the tax-scripts folder to your working diriectory.

 Where's the stuff I need?
 ---